jeremiahlangner/cloudflare-htmx-trello-clone/README.md

 ## Attribution

-This project is developed with a large amount of debt to the code written by Rajasegar Chandran.
-He is included as a copyright holder in the license per ISC specifications in the original project, though this code itself is not a direct fork.
+This project is developed from code written by Rajasegar Chandran.
+He is included as a copyright holder in the license per ISC specifications in the original project.
+This code itself is not a direct fork.